sc703bupt/Lists-Shortest-Unique-Prefix-Generator/README.md

 ### Is It Only For Numerical Sequence
 In fact, when i first build up this tool, it works for numerical sequence only.
 But i extend it for general type.
 The only requirement for the user is to overload the `toString()` method, because we will use the String object for comparison.

-But remember, `DONT` use , and other symbols which can be not be used in file/folder name in return value of the `toString()` method .
+But remember, `DONT` use <u>,</u> and other symbols which can be not be used in file/folder name in return value of the `toString()` method .

 ### What Can I Use It For
-Well...I don't know, maybe generating a digest for many articles or a index for data set, all depends on you.
+Well...I don't know, maybe generating digests for many articles or indexes for data set, all depends on you.

 ### API Usage
 Very simple.
 Suppose you have a self-defined Class MyType and its toString() has been overridden.